FengDenny/Vanilla/Gallery/README.md

 - `photoGallery.js` uses `Immediately Invoked Function Expression` (IIFE) to create a closure.

 - We are using and defining `photoGallery` as an `IIFE`, so that It can be `immediately invoked` to help us generate a closure at the start.
 This will help us to `encapsulate` the function and all the variables within it.
-So that, it will only contain private state variables and not exposed to the global scope.
+So that, it will only contain private state variables and not be exposed to the global scope.

 > IIFE example usage